UTS-TOPS-Math-Competition/UTS-TOPS-Math-Competition.github.io/rules.md

 your team solves sequentially (one set at a time).
 You'll have a total of **80 minutes** to complete this round.

-There is also a "lock" feature: You can choose to lock sets 7-10, which allows you to return to sets 1-6 and resubmit any answers if necessary, at the cost of not getting access to sets 7-10.
+Once you submit set 10, you return to set 1 and get a second chance to resubmit any answers you think were incorrect.
+An answer submitted in this second stage will override the original answer given, and will only be worth half the points, if correct.